-- a) The capital requirement for operational risk under the basic indicator approach is equal to 15% of the income indicator calculated in accordance with paragraphs (b), (c), (d), and (e) of this Article. - b) The income indicator must consist of the average positive annual adjusted gross income of the capital market institution's annual audited financial statements for the last three financial years, calculated as the sum of adjusted gross income of the positive financial years divided by the number of positive financial years. - c) If any of the last three financial years did not represent a 12 months accounting period, the adjusted gross income of the affected financial year must be recalculated on a pro rata basis so as to produce an equivalent annual amount. - d) If a capital market institution has been in business for less than 12 months, the income indicator must correspond to the projected adjusted gross income as provided in the capital market institution's business plan for the first year of operation as submitted with its application for authorisation. - e) The adjusted gross income refers to the operating income that: - 1) Must be gross of any provisions (e.g. provision for unpaid interest); - 2) Must be gross of operating expenses (e.g. fees paid to outsourcing service providers).
-However, fees received for provision of outsourcing services must be included in adjusted gross income; and - 3) May exclude non-recurring income from non-ordinary activities.
+- a) The capital market institution may calculate the capital requirement for operational risks using the income-based approach, whether by the basic indicator approach or the standardised approach.
+If the basic indicator approach is used, the capital requirement is equal to 15% of the income indicator calculated in accordance with Paragraphs (b), (c), (d), and (e) of this Article.
+If the standardised approach is used, the capital requirement must be based on the risk charges applicable to each type of activity in accordance with Paragraph (f) of this Article, which are calculated by multiplying the risk charge that applies to each activity by its income indicator calculated in accordance with Paragraphs (b), (c), (d), and (e) of this Article. - b) The income indicator must consist of the average positive annual adjusted gross income of the capital market institution's annual audited financial statements for the last three financial years, calculated as the sum of the adjusted gross income of the positive financial years divided by the number of positive financial years. - c) If any of the last three financial years did not represent a twelve months accounting period, the adjusted gross income of the affected financial year must be recalculated on a pro-rata basis so as to produce an equivalent annual amount. - d) If a capital market institution has been in business for less than twelve months, the income indicator must correspond to the projected adjusted gross income as provided in the capital market institution's business plan for the first year of operation as submitted with its application for authorisation. - e) The adjusted gross income refers to the operating income that: - 1) Must be gross of any provisions (e.g., provision for unpaid interest); - 2) Must be gross of operating expenses (e.g., fees paid to outsourcing service providers).
+However, fees received for the provision of outsourcing services must be included in adjusted gross income; and - 3) May exclude non-recurring income from non-ordinary activities. - 4) May exclude income from discontinued operations. - f) The risk charge applicable to each type of activity using the standardised approach are in accordance with Table (19) below.